Traveling With a Newborn Baby: By Car or TrainEn Español (Spanish Version)

 dehydration.
 It can be bought at a pharmacy.

 Here are some tips for a safe trip:

-- For newborns and babies, always use a rear-facing car seat.
+- Use a rear-facing car seat until children are at least 2 years old or until they reach the height and weight limits of the car seat.
 Be sure to follow the directions for attaching the seat and for strapping in your baby.
 Always place the car seat in the back seat.
 This is the safest place for babies and children.

-- Since your baby will be facing the back seat, place colorful pictures on the seat to give him something to look at.
+- Since your baby will be facing the back seat, place colorful pictures on the seat to provide something to look at.

 - Dress your baby in comfortable clothes.
-This will make it easier for you to change his diaper.
+This will make it easier for you to change a diaper.

 - Use a window shade to block the sun from shining on your baby’s face.